showierdata9978/Meower-Plus/README.md

-# Meower WebUI
+# Meower HTML5

 # About
-Meower HTML5 (also known as Meower WebUI) is a version of Meower written with CLJS.
+Meower HTML5 is a version of Meower written with CLJS.

 Version 1.4.5